syncfusion-content/blazor-docs/blazor/maps/legend.md

 ![Maps with interactive legend](./images/Legend/interactive-legend.png)

-## Positioning the legends
+## Positioning of the legend

-The legends can be positioned in the following two ways:
+The legend can be positioned in the following two ways:

 * Absolute position
 * Dock position

 <b>Absolute position</b>

-Based on the margin values of x and y-axes, the maps legends can be positioned using the [X](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Location) and [Y](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Location) properties available in the [Location](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Location) property of [MapsLegendSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html).
-For positioning the legends based on margins corresponding to map, the value of [Position](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.LegendPosition.html) is set to ‘Float’.
+The legend of the Maps can be positioned using the [X](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_X) and [Y](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Y) properties in the [MapsLegendSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html) class.
+For positioning the legend based on co-ordinates corresponding to a Maps, the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Position) property is set as "**Float**".

 <b>Dock position</b>

-You can set the position for legend using the [Position](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.LegendPosition.html) property in [MapsLegendSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html).

-The map legends can be positioned in following locations within the container:
+Legends are positioned in the following locations within the container.
+The [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html#Syncfusion_Blazor_Maps_MapsLegendSettings_Position) property in [MapsLegendSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html) class is used to set these options in Maps.

 * Top
 * Left
 * Bottom
 * Right

-The above four positions can be aligned with combination of 'Near', 'Center', and 'Far' using [Alignment](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.Alignment.html) in [MapsLegendSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html).
-So, the legends can be aligned to 12 positions.
+The above four positions can be aligned with combination of "**Near**", "**Center**", and "**Far**" using [Alignment](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.Alignment.html) property in [MapsLegendSettings](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsLegendSettings.html) class.
+So, the legend can be aligned to 12 positions.

 ```cshtml
 @using Syncfusion.Blazor.Maps